 The Three Branches of Government

-The Executive Branch
+1. The Executive Branch

-The Executive Branch is probably the most well-known and iconic of the three major branches.
-The power of the Executive branch is bestowed in the President of the United States.
+The Executive Branch is the most well-known and iconic of the three major branches.
+The power of the Executive branch is bestowed on the President of the United States.
 Other members of the Executive branch include the Vice President and the members of the Presidential Cabinet.
 Members of the Cabinet are nominated by the President and are approved by the Senate.
 The executive branch is responsible for carrying out the laws.

-The Legislative Branch
+2. The Legislative Branch

-The Judicial Branch
+3. The Judicial Branch

 The final branch of government, and the most familiar to Van Norman Law, is the Judicial Branch.
 The Supreme Court of the United States leads the Judicial Branch.
 It is the job of the Judicial Branch to uphold the Constitution by evaluating the laws.
 The Judicial Branch presides over court cases, protects the judicial process, and oversees the laws of the land.